Service Learning - Combining Fieldwork and Education

 Who is eligible

-Current John Cabot University students in good academic standing, as well as JCU graduates who have graduated up to 12 months previously.
+Current John Cabot University students in good academic standing, both degree seeking and visiting students, as well as JCU graduates who have graduated up to 12 months previously.

 Where it is located

 Currently, most of our Service Learning opportunities are located in Rome.
 We plan on expanding our network of partnerships to other locations in Europe as well as the US over the next year.